Summary

 War and Peace, Part III: The Year 1812

-In 1812, Napoleon's Army invades Russia.
-Kutuzov asks Bolkonsky to join him as a staff officer, yet the prince requests a command in the field.
-Pierre sets out to watch the upcoming confrontation between the armies.
-During the Battle of Borodino, he volunteers to assist in an artillery battery.
-Bolkonsky's unit waits in the reserve, but he is hit by a shell.
-Both Anatol and Bolkosnky suffer severe wounds.
-The French Army is victorious and advances on Moscow.
+In 1812, as Napoleon's army invades Russia, Kutuzov asks Bolkonsky to join him as a staff officer, yet the prince requests a command in the field.
+Pierre sets out to watch the armies' impending confrontation.
+As the Battle of Borodino rages, he volunteers to assist in an artillery battery.
+Part three of the four-part adaptation of Leo Tolstoy's 1869 novel.

 War and Peace, Part IV: Pierre Bezukhov